wardbox/whatispent/ai/docs/7-post-release.md

     only if it exists (is not null or empty).
   - Added and then removed a `console.log` statement during debugging to inspect the `transaction.account` data received by the component.

+## Feature Updates & Fixes (Post-Release)

+- **Plaid Integration Enhancements:**
+  - **Extended Initial Sync:** Changed the initial transaction sync period upon linking a new institution from the default 30 days to 6 months to provide more historical context immediately.
+  - **Institution Logos:**
+    - Added support for fetching and storing institution logos (as base64 strings) obtained from Plaid.
+    - The logo is now displayed next to the institution name in the "Connected Accounts" section on the dashboard.
+    - A small version of the institution logo is displayed next to the institution name within the transaction list items.
+  - **Transaction List UI Refinements:**
+    - The main icon for each transaction row now consistently displays the relevant _category_ icon.
+    - Removed the account mask (e.g., `(1234)`) from the transaction details line for a cleaner look.
+    - Rearranged the transaction details line: Account name is now displayed on the left, and the institution logo/name is grouped on the right.
+  - **Sandbox Data:** Investigated transaction history limits; concluded that restricted history (e.g., only back to March) is likely due to Plaid Sandbox data constraints, as the code correctly requests a 6-month history on initial sync.
+- **Navigation Enhancements:**
+  - Added "Dashboard" and "Transactions" links to the mobile navigation menu for logged-in users (`src/root/components/nav.tsx`).
+  - Modified the landing page (`src/landing/LandingPage.tsx`) to conditionally display a "Go to Dashboard" button for authenticated users, replacing the default "Get Started" and "Log In" buttons.
+- **Transactions Page UI/UX:**
+  - **Responsiveness:** Adjusted the layout of filter and sort buttons on the Transactions page (`src/transactions/TransactionsPage.tsx`) to stack vertically on small screens for better mobile usability.
+  - **Cleaner Header:** Removed the redundant "All Transactions" title from the main content area of the Transactions page.
+  - **Improved List Item Layout:** Refined the display of individual transaction items (`src/transactions/components/transactions-list.tsx`) on mobile by:
+    - Stacking amount and account details vertically on the right.
+    - Applying text truncation to prevent overflow.
+    - Slightly reducing the category icon size.
+    - Hiding the bank institution name on extra-small screens.
+  - **Transaction Detail Dialog:**
+    - Implemented a dialog (`src/transactions/components/transaction-detail-dialog.tsx`) that appears when a user clicks/taps on a transaction row, displaying detailed information.
+    - Styled the dialog using flexbox and typography consistent with dashboard components for a cohesive look.
+- **Subscription Page UI:**
+  - Vertically centered the subscription plan card on the `SubscriptionPage.tsx` for better presentation on various screen heights.